Pippa Haywood: Film and theatre

 Haywood has also worked in film and theatre.
 Recent stage credits include: House & Garden, Private Lives, A Midsummer Night's Dream, The Winter's Tale, Requiem and Landscape with Weapon at the National Theatre.
 She played the lead role in Wanderlust at the Royal Court Jerwood Theatre Upstairs.
+In 2020 she appeared as Sam (Colin Firth)'s sister in Supernova.

+Personal life

+Haywood is married to Michael Newberry and the couple have two children.
+Haywood lives in Gillingham, Dorset.